1. Board Mission and Director Responsibilities.

 (i) Immaterial Sales/Purchases: The Director is an executive officer or employee or any member of his or her immediate family is an executive officer of any other organization that does business with the Company and the annual sales to, or purchases from, the Company are less than $1 million or 1% of the consolidated gross revenues of such organization, whichever is more;

 Annually, the Board will review all relevant relationships of Directors to determine whether Directors meet the categorical standards described above.
 The Board may determine that a Director who has a relationship that exceeds the limits described in the categorical standards (to the extent that any such relationship would not constitute a bar to independence under the NYSE listing standards), is nonetheless independent.
-The Company will explain in the next proxy statement the basis for any Board determination that a relationship is immaterial despite the fact that it does not come within the categorical standards set forth above.
+The Company will explain in the next proxy statement related to its annual meeting of shareowners the basis for any Board determination that a relationship is immaterial despite the fact that it does not come within the categorical standards set forth above.

 In addition to meeting the independence standards for Directors set forth above, Audit Committee members may not receive direct or indirect compensation from the Company other than as Directors, and may not be affiliated persons of the Company and must otherwise satisfy the independence requirements set forth in Rule 10A-3(b) (1) of the Securities and Exchange Commission.
 Audit Committee members may receive Directors' fees.